pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ### Pacemaker Mode

-The Node is in `Pacemaker` mode if the Node is snyched **and** is an active Validator at the current height.
+The Node is in `Pacemaker` mode if the Node is synched **and** is an active Validator at the current height.

 In `Pacemaker` mode, the Node is actively participating in the HotPOKT lifecycle.